BTG Begbies Traynor

 The new Football Distress Survey also shows that Scottish clubs in the lower leagues are seeing more distress than their English counterparts, with four clubs facing serious distress.

-Commenting on the findings, Julie Palmer, managing partner at Begbies Traynor, said: “We’re finally starting to see the trickledown effect of the huge revenues in the upper tiers of the English football pyramid, and the clubs feeding them with new players are enjoying academy revenues, as well as new fans and income from the growth of the women’s game.
+Commenting on the findings, Julie Palmer, managing partner at BTG Begbies Traynor, said: “We’re finally starting to see the trickledown effect of the huge revenues in the upper tiers of the English football pyramid, and the clubs feeding them with new players are enjoying academy revenues, as well as new fans and income from the growth of the women’s game.

 “Investment in academies has raised the sheer numbers of talented kids getting access to professional coaching, and has lifted the level of players in the lower leagues, as well as delivering the Premier League’s stars of the future.
 With many academy players now getting a chance to play in Leagues One and Two, and develop into valuable talent later, the lower league clubs that sign and nurture these players early in their careers can benefit from big pay days if their market value climbs drastically after a few years as a professional,” she added.